Home Accidents, Deaths and Injuries: Statistics and Facts

 Mechanical Suffocation

-Mechanical suffocation caused 1,600 home fatalities in 2023 and is the leading cause of home deaths for children under four, accounting for 52% of fatalities in this age group.
+Mechanical suffocation caused 1,600 home fatalities in 2023.
+It's the leading cause of home deaths for children under four, at 52% of fatalities in that age group.

-Common hazards include entanglement with window blind cords, climbing into refrigerators or becoming trapped in enclosed spaces.
+Common hazards include window blind cord entanglement, refrigerator entrapment and confinement in enclosed spaces.
 Plastic bags and other items pose serious risks.
-Childproofing and removing these dangers from play areas reduces incidents.
+Removing these hazards from play areas and childproofing the home reduce the risk.

 Drowning

-Drowning led to 1,400 home deaths in 2023, primarily affecting children under four.
-For this age group, drowning accounted for 17% of fatalities, often in homes with unfenced swimming pools or other water features.
+Drowning led to 1,400 home deaths in 2023; children under four accounted for the largest share.
+For this age group, drowning represented 17% of fatalities.
+Most incidents occurred in homes with unfenced pools or other water features.

 Bathtubs and hot tubs pose risks when young children are left unsupervised.
 Pool fencing and constant supervision during water activities or bath time prevent these incidents.